couscousdude/monkeybench/src/README.md

 3. How will this exam be graded?
    <br /> The exam will be graded manually, but you may receive
    immediate feedback for multiple choice and some short answer questions.
-You may be given the option to reattempt each section if you answer incorrectly, but this is at the discretion of the exam proctor. **You should not retry any quiz sections without permission**, as this may result in the cancellation of your score by your proctor and possible disqualification from consideration for the position.
+You cannot retry any quiz section, and you **cannot return to a previous question after you click 'Submit Query'**.
+Consider all of your answers final after this point.
 Each question is worth 1 point, unless otherwise indicated.
 The exam will be scored out of the total amount of points available.

 4. What score is necessary to pass the exam?
    <br /> A score of 80% or higher will automatically result in a